cosmicog/Blueprint-wiki/Home.md

 ## Dashboard setup website

 To make setting up the dashboard a simple, painless experience, you can visit the dashboard setup website using the link below.
-The tool will generate most setup files for you.
+The tool will generate most setup files for you, saving you time and effort.

 <a target="_blank" href="http://www.jahirfiquitiva.me/dashsetup/">
 <img src="http://jahirfiquitiva.me/share/visit_website.svg?maxAge=432000" width="200"/>